 Ah, my old friend.
 Before I graduated with my degree, I spent wayyyyy too much time procrastinating.
 Most of my best work was produced because of it.
 But it's not like that when it comes to blogging.
 Three blogs (four?) later and I've learned that blogging takes time and dedication--even for hobbyists.

 I can work on my content weeks ahead and schedule posts so I'm maximizing productivity.
 It means more time for learning new skills, making money, and creating freebies for this blog!
 If you struggle to plan out your blog content or are just starting a new blog, download my free excel template and get started on your content calendar.
-If you're already a subscriber, head over to the freebie library (included in every Saturday Digest newsletter) and download your copy.

 3. Create Content Your Readers Love